sveltejs/svelte/site/content/docs/05-accessibility-warnings.md

 ### `a11y-autofocus`

 Enforce that `autofocus` is not used on elements.
-Autofocusing elements can cause usability issues for sighted and non-sighted users, alike.
+Autofocusing elements can cause usability issues for sighted and non-sighted users alike.

 ```sv
 <!-- A11y: Avoid using autofocus -->